BlinkDynamo/OpenAC/README.md

 ## About/Features
 As this is a recoding of the original project, much of the features are the same.
 I am aiming for this project's end result to be 90% similar to OP Auto Clicker, minus a few features I found redundant.
-The software is completely written in C#, using the SendKeys class for the mouse input.
+The software is completely written in C#, using user32.dll calls to simulate mouse clicks.

 ## Build and Install
 I was torn if I should also include an executable option for this project, but I decided it couldn't hurt.
 The purpose of this project in the first place was to provide an open source version of the original and allow you to build an executable yourself, however, more options almost always outweighs less.
-Because of this, a premade executable is available in the releases page.
+Because of this, an executable is available in the releases page.
+I still highly encourage you to build it yourself, as it's both a fulfilling thing to do as a software user and the main focus of the project.

 ### Building from Source